 1. Mañana habit

-2. Live life to the fullest
+2. Living life to the fullest

-This is one of the most evil advice you can get in your life.
+This is one of the most evil piece of advice you can get in your life.
 Why?
 This may seem good if you got a narrow thinking.
 You might say “Yeah, I only live once so I’ve got to live my life to the fullest” then you go party every weekends, do impulsive shopping, buy unnecessary things for short term pleasure.
 Then go broke in the future.

 3. Bahala na si Batman

 And another guess what?
 No surprise.
-They will borrow money with high interest rates which is nearly impossible for them to pay.
+They will borrow money with very high interest rates which is nearly impossible for them to pay.
 Hey!
 Where’s batman?!?

 4. Pakikisama and Libre